 One of the breakthroughs of long and linked-read sequencing technologies is the emergence of new methods for obtaining reliable haplotype information for large data sets (Meier et al., 2021).
 Although most studies of genome-wide variation still focus on SNP data, we are approaching the stage where population-scale haplotype information will be widely available for organisms across the tree of life.
 In light of this shift from site-based to haplotype-based inference, this article considers one of the fundamental concepts for haplotype-based inference—the definition of the haplotype block.

 “Haplotype” and “haplotype block” are widely used terms in evolutionary genetics, and have increased in importance across many disciplines (Delaneau et al., 2019; International HapMap Consortium, 2005; Leitwein et al., 2020).
-An important, but often overlooked fact, is that populations evolve through changing frequencies of blocks of the genome, and not individual sites.
+An important, but often overlooked fact, is that populations evolve through changing frequencies of blocks of the genome, not individual sites.
 Therefore, we should be most interested in understanding the trajectories of the underlying haplotypes, yet these are often obscured at the level of SNPs (Castro et al., 2019; Clark, 2004).
 Thus, disentangling the evolutionary history underlying genomic patterns can be challenging using solely site-based statistics.
 For example, while whole-genome scans for signatures of selection can reveal individual SNPs associated with fitness differences (Poelstra et al., 2014; Tavares et al., 2018), it is extremely difficult to pinpoint the causal variants (Burri, 2017; Grossman et al., 2010; Ravinet et al., 2017; Rockman, 2012; Stankowski et al., 2019; Tavares et al., 2018; Wolf & Ellegren, 2017).
 As another example, shifts in polygenic scores from genome-wide association studies (GWAS) can be misinterpreted as signals of selection, as opposed to artefacts of population structure (Berg et al., 2019; Novembre & Barton, 2018; Sella & Barton, 2019), which often leave clearer signatures in shared haplotype structure.
-Similarly, methods for estimating population density and gene flow struggle to distinguish among a virtually infinite number of possible population structures, made worse by assuming independence between SNPs, rather than haplotypes.
-(Richardson et al., 2016; Sousa et al., 2011; Whitlock & Mccauley, 1999).
+Similarly, methods for estimating population density and gene flow struggle to distinguish among a virtually infinite number of possible population structures, made worse by assuming independence between SNPs, rather than haplotypes (Richardson et al., 2016; Sousa et al., 2011; Whitlock & Mccauley, 1999).

 By accounting for haplotype structure, it should be possible to make inferences more accurate and more efficient.
-Haplotypes carry information not only from mutation but also from recombination, which provides an additional ‘clock’ that can help to reveal past events (eg. Ralph & Coop, 2013).
-Primarily for these reasons, there has been a steady increase in analytic methods that aim to infer haplotype structure from sequence data, or that exploit haplotype structure to make inferences about selection, gene flow, and population structure.
+Haplotypes carry information not only from mutation but also from recombination, which provides an additional ‘clock’ that can help reveal past events (eg. Ralph & Coop, 2013).
+Primarily for these reasons, there has been a steady increase in analytical methods that aim to infer haplotype structure from sequence data, or that exploit haplotype structure to make inferences about selection, gene flow, and population structure.

-Although there has been significant progress toward the broader use of haplotype information in empirical studies (see overview in the Box 3), much of this lacks a unifying concept across fields spanning evolutionary and conservation genetics (Leitwein et al., 2020), human and medical genetics (Crawford & Nickerson, 2005), and animal and plant breeding (Bhat et al., 2021; Mészáros et al., 2021).
+Although there has been significant progress toward the broader use of haplotype information in empirical studies (see overview in Box 3), much of this lacks a unifying concept across fields spanning evolutionary and conservation genetics (Leitwein et al., 2020), human and medical genetics (Crawford & Nickerson, 2005), and animal and plant breeding (Bhat et al., 2021; Mészáros et al., 2021).
 There is thus often little consensus on how haplotype blocks are defined, which complicates comparison of results.
 Worse, it may preclude insights that may otherwise arise from spotting commonalities that emerge under vastly different population parameters.